DalbergDataInsights/react-components/docs/README.md

 variable: value units
 ```

-current tooltips are generated using method that take in corresponding info state
+current tooltips are generated using the method that takes in corresponding info state
 and can be easily overridden (see iMap)

 > I am still deciding whether it's better to pass label/name and variable in props